Modelling of impaired cerebral blood flow due to gaseous emboli: Model

 \subsection{Fluid dynamics and recursive computation}

+The need to determine the pressures at bifurcations in the arterial tree is an added complication of dealing with deformable gaseous emboli, and means that at least a basic fluid dynamical analysis of flows in the tree is required.
+The treatment of pressure in our model also has the important advantage of enabling us to investigate the theoretical impact of blood pressure changes on embolus clearance.

-When considering the stiction of gas bubbles, it is essential to know the pressure drop across the embolus.
-Since the bifurcating tree in the model has a very large number of nodes, and the pressures need to be computed whenever an embolus moves, it is essential that a simplified fluid dynamics scheme is used so that the computational time is not excessive.
-We treat the fluid flow through the tree as Poiseuille flow.
-The pressure drop and effective resistance can be treated using electrical circuit analogues.
-Thus, parallel resistances can be rewritten as a single resistor, and this can be repeated recursively up the tree from the end arterioles to the parent node to compute all flows and pressures as an order $N$ operation, where $N$ is the number of vessels in the tree.
-This process is summarised in figure \ref{fig:recursiveschematic}, and leads to rapid computations which are far faster than using matrix inversion or by directly solving simultaneous equations.
-In the following, the root node radius of the tree is 1mm.
+When considering the stiction of gas bubbles, it is essential to determine the pressure difference either side of the embolus.
+Since pressures need to be computed whenever an embolus moves, and the bifurcating tree in the model has a very large number of nodes, it is essential that a simplified fluid dynamics scheme is used to reduce computation time.
+We treat the fluid flow through the tree as Poiseuille flow, where the pressure drop across a segment is $\Delta p = Rf$, where $f$ is the flow through the segment and $R$ acts as a resistance, where $R\propto l/r^4$.
+Since we assume $l\propto r$, $R\propto 1/r^3$, and substituting $r_i=2^{-i/3}r_0$, the resistance at each level is given by $R_i\propto 2^{i}$.
+The pressure drop and effective resistance can be treated using an electrical circuit analogue approach by identifying $\Delta p$ as a potential difference, and $f$ as a current (see e.g. \cite{murray1964a}).
+Thus, parallel resistances can be rewritten as a single resistor, and this can be repeated recursively up the tree, working from the end arterioles to the parent node, to compute all flows and pressures as an order $N$ operation, where $N$ is the number of vessels in the tree.
+This process is summarised in figure \ref{fig:figure2}, and leads to rapid computations which are far faster than using matrix inversion or by directly solving simultaneous equations.

 Panel (a) shows the initial bifurcating tree.
-In panel (b), the smallest vessels have been rewritten as a single resistance.
+In panel (b), the smallest vessels have been summarised as a single equivalent resistance.
 In panel (c) the resistances in series have been simplified, and in panel (d) the recursive step has been applied to the tree that resulted in (c).
-Clearly this procedure can be applied to any size of bifurcating tree.
-It is a simple matter to compute all flows and pressures at step (b) as there is effectively a potential divider in each branch at that stage.
+Clearly, this procedure can be applied to any size of bifurcating tree.
+Once a single resistance is obtained for the whole tree, the flow into the tree is calculated, and the recursion is followed backwards, computing pressures and flows at every point (e.g. flows and pressures can be computed at step (b) as there is effectively a potential divider in each branch at that stage.
 During the recursive procedure, these flows and pressures are stored, and the stored pressures and flows can be used for all calculations until any new blockages are introduced or existing blockages are freed as emboli dissolve.